Notes on Thermodynamics

 Heat Engines

-Heat engines are systems that convert heat into work.
-In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or rotation of a drive shaft.
-Heat engines have the following components:
+A natural question to ask next is whether heat can be converted to work, and vice versa.
+Heat engines do exactly that — they transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or the rotating of a drive shaft.

 In the examples that follow, the heat engine will be a sealed container of gas (the working substance) with a weighted piston on top.
 When the gas expands it does work against gravity and when it compresses it does \(PdV\) work.

-The purpose of an engine is to output work continuously, so engines operate in a cycle starting and ending at the same point in state space before running again.
+The purpose of an engine is to output work continuously, so engines operate in a (idealized) cycle starting and ending at the same point in state space before running again.
 The cycle has four stages:

-1. Heating: the gas is in state \((T_C, V_C)\) and placed in contact with the hot reservoir
+- Heating: the gas is in state \((T_C, V_C)\) and placed in contact with the hot reservoir

-3. Cooling: the gas is placed in contact with the cold reservoir
+- Cooling: the gas is placed in contact with the cold reservoir

-4. Compression: the gas dumps heat into the cold reservoir and compresses until it resets to \((T_C, V_C)\)
+- Compression: the gas dumps heat into the cold reservoir and compresses until it resets to \((T_C, V_C)\)

 Potentials